thiberiofm/GeolocationApp/README.md

 - Google APIs (Place detail and directions)
   - To get started with Google APis, the first step is getting and configuring the [API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+  - ** To the test work properly I hard put mine.
+This Key must be retrieved dynamically **.
  - Download the Dockerfile:

  ```console